ServiceNow/AgentLab/tutorials/2_eval_on_miniwob/readme.md

 ### Launch experiment
 * See the `launch_experiments.ipynb` to setup miniwob benchmark.
-* Export MINIWOB_URL in your envronment variables.
+* Export MINIWOB_URL in your environment variables.
 * Run the following command from **AgentLab** directory `uv run tutorials/2_eval_on_miniwob/experiment.py`.
-* This should launch your agent on 4 miniwob tasks in paralel and save results to `$HOME/agentlab_results`.
+* This should launch your agent on 4 miniwob tasks in parallel and save results to `$HOME/agentlab_results`.

 ### Visualize experiments in XRay